A Second Look at Counting Triangles in Graph Streams (revised): Introduction

-In a recent work by Braverman \etal~\cite{Braverman:Ostrovsky:Vilenchik:13}, it has been shown that at the expense of an extra pass over stream, a straightforward sampling strategy gives a sublinear bound that depends only on $m$ (number of edges) and $T$ (a lower bound on the number of triangles).
-More precisely \cite{Braverman:Ostrovsky:Vilenchik:13} have shown that one extra pass yields an algorithm that distinguishes between triangle-free graphs from graphs with at least $T$ triangles using $O(\frac{m}{T^{1/3}})$ word of space.
-Although their algorithm does not give an estimate of the number of triangles and more important is not clearly superior to the $O(\frac{m\Delta}{T})$ one pass algorithm by \cite{Pagh:Tsourakakis:12,Pavan:Tangwongsan:Tirthapura:Wu:13} (especially for graphs with small maximum degree $\Delta$), it creates some hope that perhaps with the expense of extra passes one could get improved and cleaner space bounds that beat the one pass bound for a wider range of graphs.
-In particular one might ask is there a $O(\frac{m}{T})$ multi-pass algorithm?
-In this paper, while we refute such a possibility, we show that a more modest bound is possible.
-Specifically here we show modifications to the sampling strategy of \cite{Braverman:Ostrovsky:Vilenchik:13} along with a different analysis results in a 2-pass $(1+\epsilon)$ approximation algorithm that uses only $O(\frac{m}{\epsilon^{4.5}\sqrt{T}})$ space.
-We also observe that this bound is attainable in one pass--if we can make the string assumption that the order of edge arrivals is random.
-Additionally, via a reduction to a hard communication complexity problem, we demonstrate that this bound is optimal in terms of its dependence on $T$.
-In other words there is no constant pass algorithm that distinguishes between triangle-free graphs from graphs with at least $T$ triangles using $O(\frac{m}{T^{1/2+\rho}})$ for any constant $\rho > 0$.
-We also give a similar two pass algorithm that has better dependence on $\epsilon$ but sacrifices the optimal dependence on $T$.
-Our results are summarized in Figure \ref{fig:results} in terms of the problem addressed, bound provided, and number of passes.
+In a recent work by Braverman \etal~\cite{Braverman:Ostrovsky:Vilenchik:13}, it has been shown that at the expense of an extra pass over stream, a straightforward sampling strategy gives a sublinear bound that depends only on $m$ (number of edges) and $T$ (a lower bound on the number of triangles\footnote{In this and prior works, some assumption on the number of triangles is required.
+This is due in part to the fact that distinguishing triangle-free graphs from those with one or more triangle requires space proportional to the number of edges.
+Other works have required even stronger assumptions, such as a bound on $T_2$, the number of paths of length 2, or the maximum degree of the graph}).
+More precisely \cite{Braverman:Ostrovsky:Vilenchik:13} have shown that one extra pass yields an algorithm that distinguishes between triangle-free graphs from graphs with at least $T$ triangles using $O(\frac{m}{T^{1/3}})$ words of space.
+Although their algorithm does not give an estimate of the number of triangles and more important is not clearly superior to the $O(\frac{m\Delta}{T})$ one pass algorithm by \cite{Pagh:Tsourakakis:12,Pavan:Tangwongsan:Tirthapura:Wu:13} (especially for graphs with small maximum degree $\Delta$), it creates some hope that perhaps with the expense of extra passes one could get improved and cleaner space complexities that beat the one pass bound for a wider range of graphs.
+In particular one might ask is there a $O(\frac{m}{T})$ space multi-pass algorithm?
+In this paper, while we refute such a possibility, we show that a more modest bound is possible. {Specifically here we show that the sampling strategy of \cite{Braverman:Ostrovsky:Vilenchik:13}, namely uniform sampling of the edges at a rate of $\frac{1}{\sqrt{T}}$ in the first pass and counting detected triangles in the second pass gives a $O(1)$ approximation of the number of triangles.
+To bring down the approximation precision to $1+\eps$, we use a simple summary structure for identifying heavy edges (edges shared by many triangles which introduce large variance in the estimator) in order to deal with them separately from the rest of the graph.
+It turns out the right threshold for {\em heaviness} is $O(\sqrt{t/\eps})$ which can be obtained from the two pass constant factor approximation.
+In order to avoid a third pass, we run the algorithm in parallel for different guesses of $t$ and at the end pick the outcome of the guess that matches our constant factor approximation of $t$.
+We remark that a similar idea has been used in the recent work of Eden \etal~\cite{Eden:Levi:Ron:Seshadhri:15} for approximately counting triangles in sublinear time.
+There, the notion of heaviness is applied to nodes, not edges, and the model allows query access to node degrees and edge presence.
+In our algorithm, we also utilize the one pass algorithm of Pagh and Tsourakakis \cite{Pagh:Tsourakakis:12} (explained below) as a subroutine.
+Lastly, we observe that this $m/\sqrt{T}$ dependence is attainable in one pass for a constant factor approximation---under the stronger assumption of random ordering of edge arrivals.}